Ibtisam34/Enumerable/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 [DECODE_MORSE_CODE] <a name="about-project"></a>
+# 📖 [ENUMERABLE] <a name="about-project"></a>

-**[DECODE_MORSE_CODE]** Decode a Morese code message using Ruby.
-Morse Decode is a method used in telecommunication to decode symbol characters as standardized sequences of two different signal durations, called dots and dashes, or dits and dahs.[3][4]
-Morse code is named after Samuel Morse, one of the inventors of the telegraph.
+**[ENUMERABLE]** The Enumerable mixin provides collection classes with several traversal and searching methods, and with the ability to sort.
+The class must provide a method each, which yields successive members of the collection.

 ## 🛠 Built With <a name="built-with"></a>